mcarifio/bashenv/README.md

 This README is divided into two parts, a <a href="#start">starting</a> part and a <a href="#usage">usage</a> part.
 If you want to use `bashenv` as the starting point for your own bash scripts, I recommend you <a href="#start-with-git">start with git</a>.
 You can then commit your changes and additions to your own repository, no coordination required.
 This is particularly useful if you work on several Linux machines at once.
 Make an improvement on one machine, commit the changes to your git repository and then git pull those improvements everywhere else.

 If git gives you hives or you want something even simpler, <a href="#start-without-git">start without git</a>.
 A one-liner fetches a [a github snapshot](https://github.com/mcarifio/bashenv/archive/refs/heads/main.zip) into your directory of choice.
-You can then forego git _or_ you can control the sources using the tool of your choice (svn, mercurial, perforce, etc).
+You can then forego git _or_ you can control the sources using the tool of your choice (svn, mercurial, perforce, fossil, etc).

 ## <a id="start">Start</a>